 \section{Introduction}

-The viscous Burgers' equation
+The viscous Burgers equation,

 has been studied extensively from several different points of view.
-Here $\nu > 0$ represents the viscosity, making the equation dissipative in nature.
-The inviscid Burgers' equation, (equation~\eqref{eqnViscousBurgers} with $\nu=0$) is studied as the basic example of a scalar conservation law (see e.g.~\cites{bblEvansPDE,bblDeLellisOttoWestdickenberg}).
-The Burgers' equation is also linked to the KAM and Aubry-Mather theories~\cites{bblFathi,bblJauslinKreissMoser}.
-It is the simplest PDE that models the Euler and the Navier-Stokes nonlinearity.
-As such, it has been extensively studied as the first step in understanding the two key unresolved issues in fluid mechanics: turbulence and regularity of the Navier-Stokes equations in three dimensions.
+Here $\nu> 0$ represents the viscosity, making the equation dissipative in nature.
+The inviscid Burgers equation [equation~(\ref{eqnViscousBurgers}) with $\nu=0$] is studied as the basic example of a scalar conservation law (see, e.g.,~\cite{bblEvansPDE,bblDeLellisOttoWestdickenberg}).
+The Burgers equation is also linked to the KAM and Aubry--Mather theories~\cite{bblFathi,bblJauslinKreissMoser}.
+It is the simplest PDE that models the Euler and the Navier--Stokes nonlinearity.
+As such, it has been extensively studied as the first step in understanding the two key unresolved issues in fluid mechanics: turbulence and regularity of the Navier--Stokes equations in three dimensions.
 In the first category the objective is to characterize the statistical properties of turbulence~\cite{bblEKS}.
-In the second category the objective is to understand the regularizing mechanism of dissipation~\cites{bblADV,bblKNS}.
-This paper falls into the latter category: we study the regularising mechanism of a particle system for the Burgers' equations, analogous to the particle system for the Navier-Stokes equations developed in~\cites{bblSLNS,bblParticleMethod}.
+In the second category the objective is to understand the regularizing mechanism of dissipation~\cite{bblADV,bblKNS}.
+This paper falls into the latter category: we study the regularizing mechanism of a particle system for the Burgers equations, analogous to the particle system for the Navier--Stokes equations developed in~\cite{bblSLNS,bblParticleMethod}.

-In \cite{bblSLNS}, a class of second order non-linear transport equations (the Navier-Stokes and viscous Burgers' in particular) were formulated as the average of a stochastic process along noisy particle trajectories.
-The formulation for the Navier-Stokes equations developed in~\cite{bblSLNS} involves recovering the velocity $u$ via the average of a non-local functional of the initial data.
+In~\cite{bblSLNS}, a class of second-order nonlinear transport equations (the Navier--Stokes and viscous Burgers in particular) were formulated as the average of a stochastic process along noisy particle trajectories.
+The formulation for the Navier--Stokes equations developed in~\cite{bblSLNS} involves recovering the velocity $u$ via the average of a nonlocal functional of the initial data.
 For the viscous Burgers' equation, however, the formulation is simpler.
 Explicitly, consider the stochastic flow

-with initial data $X_0(a) = a$ for all $a \in \R$.
+with initial data $X_0(a) = a$ for all $a \in\R$.
 Here $W$ denotes a standard 1D Wiener process.
 If we require that the velocity $u$ satisfies